inductiva/inductiva/inductiva/resources/README.md

 As a user, you are allowed to use resources up to certain limits for free.
 The current free usage limits are:

-- Up to 80 cores
+- Up to 80 cores in total at a time, i.e. the sum of all active cores should not exceed 80
-- Up to 10 machines
+- Up to 10 machines at a time (example: you can have 2 machine groups with 5 machines each, or 1 machine group with 10 machines)

-At the moment only [general-purpose](https://cloud.google.com/compute/docs/general-purpose-machines), [compute optimized][https://cloud.google.com/compute/docs/compute-optimized-machines], and [memory optimized](https://cloud.google.com/compute/docs/memory-optimized-machines) Google Cloud machines are available via Inductiva API.